dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 }
 ```

-And for some project we need to disable all rules in test category:
+And for other projects, you will need to disable all rules in test category:

 ```json
 {